osstekz/vala-code/ppa/README.md

 ##### Step 2.
 Install a package:
     sudo apt install vala-code

-\nThat's it!
+That's it!
 Your packaging manager will automatically notify you of updates.